 Acromegaly: A disease caused by the overproduction of the growth hormone due to a slow-growing, functional growth hormone-secreting tumour (adenoma) of the pituitary gland which is located at the base of the brain.

-An endocrine disorder that results in excess production of cortisol which stimulates the metabolism of fat and carbohydrates to increase sugar glucose levels.
-When blood sugar levels increase, so do insulin levels, which in turn stimulates the appetite.
+Cushing’s syndrome: An endocrine disorder that results in excess production of cortisol which stimulates the metabolism of fat and carbohydrates to increase sugar glucose levels.
+When blood sugar levels increase, so do insulin levels, which in turn stimulate the appetite.

 Diabetes.
 See hypoglycemia.